ptshih/PSCollectionView/README.md

 ---
 It's a Pinterest style scroll view designed to be very similar to UITableView.

+It supports Portrait and Landscape orientations.

+I built this as a hack, and it will always be a hack.
+Use at your own risk.

 What is PSCollectionViewCell?
 ---
 It's the equivalent of UITableViewCell